Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 | `@TreatAsValue` | Does not explain *why* the class is not already a `value class`; also does not hint that usages produce warnings rather than errors. |

 `@WillBecomeValue` was selected because it:
-- Makes the migration intent explicit: the class *will become* a `value class`, but cannot be one yet due to compatibility or language constraints.
+- Makes the migration intent explicit: the class *will become* a `value class`, but cannot be one yet due to temporary language restrictions.
 - Explains why identity-sensitive usages produce warnings rather than errors — the class is not a value class *yet*, so the compiler warns rather than forbids.
 - Is unambiguous: it cannot be confused with `value class` itself, unlike `@ValueBased` or `@IdentityFree`.